 It all depends, let me tell you about San Francisco Mexico seasons.

 From May through October is the rainy season.
 It doesn’t mean that it rains all the time, but it’s much more likely to, especially in the afternoons.
 It’s much hotter, and humid, especially from August through October.

-August is high season, while the rest of the months are low season, which means lower hotel rates and less people around.
+August is high season, while the rest of the months are low season, which means lower hotel rates and fewer people around.

 December through March is high season, with the best climate, hot but not humid and bearable – butt hat means higher rates.
-However if you travel to San Pancho from January7th through February, you’ll get the best weather, less people and you might be able to snag a hotel discount.
+However, if you travel to San Pancho from January 7th through February, you’ll get the best weather, fewer people and you might be able to snag a hotel discount.